-We have managed grants from international sources such as the USAID, World Bank, EU, Dutch Government, multiple international NGO partners, philanthropists, etc.; and managed these funds and their reporting to international standards.
+The Forum has managed grants from international sources such as the USAID, World Bank, EU, Dutch Government, multiple international NGO partners, philanthropists, etc.; and managed these funds and their reporting to international standards.

-The program areas of the forum are: wildlife conservation, land use, forest management, water management, rangeland management, sustainable tourism, and conservation education.
+The program areas of the Forum are: wildlife conservation, land use, forest management, water management, rangeland management, sustainable tourism, and conservation education.

 The Forum has joined with US-based, Empowers Africa a registered 501c(3) dedicated to supporting partners and programs in the areas of human empowerment, wildlife protection and land conservation in sub-Saharan Africa.

-Our projects are all aimed at helping the less advantaged conservationists in this landscape with grant applications, their management, and accountability – all aimed at giving capacity and empowering those groups in whose hands the future of our environment lies.
+Their projects are all aimed at helping the less advantaged conservationists in this landscape with grant applications, their management, and accountability – all aimed at giving capacity and empowering those groups in whose hands the future of our environment lies.

 Find out more at laikipia.org